 Your doctor may conduct one or more of the following tests to determine whether you have carpal tunnel syndrome:

-Your doctor may recommend that you see a rheumatologist, neurologist, hand surgeon or neurosurgeon if your signs or symptoms indicate other medical disorders or a need for specialized treatment.
+Your doctor may recommend that you see a doctor trained in brain and nervous system conditions (neurologist), brain and nervous system surgery (neurosurgeon), hand surgery, rheumatoid arthritis, or other areas if your signs or symptoms indicate other medical disorders or need additional treatment.

 Apr.
 02, 2014

 - Carpal tunnel syndrome fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/carpal_tunnel/detail_carpal_tunnel.htm.
 Accessed Oct.
 1, 2013.

 - Carpal tunnel syndrome.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00005.
 Accessed Oct.
 1, 2013.